 • Power on and log in to SIPRNet systems during mandatory SIPRNet “uptime” periods as established by the senior commander’s operation order.
 Staying connected during the entire period is essential to systems getting the required updates.

 • Do not pass any information, especially critical operational traffic, over unclassified communications, such as phone, email, Facebook, etc.

 • Remove Common Access Cards, SIPR tokens and secure all SIPR drop lockboxes and hard drives prior to leaving computers unattended.

 • Do not plug unauthorized electronic devices, like thumb drives, hard drives, portable media players or cell phones into a government NIPRNet or SIPRNet computer system unless you have an approved exemption letter.

-• Know who your security manager, information management officer and information assurance support officer are and how to contact them.
+• Know who your security managers, information management officers and information assurance support officers are and how to contact them.

 • Verify security clearances and escort unauthorized personnel.

 • Properly safeguard classified systems to include proper completion of applicable Standard Form 700 (security container information), SF 701 (activity security checklist) and SF 702 (security container check sheet).

 • Use proper document cover sheets and face your monitors away from your doors and windows to eliminate viewing by unauthorized personnel.